lauritzh/domscan/README.md

     - If there is a redirect and if so, if it includes a marker.
     - If a marker is found within the DOM.

+*Attention: This is research-level code which should be used very carefully.
+Do not run it against any assets if you do not understand what you are doing!*

 ## Installation
 DOMscan requires NodeJS and npm to be installed.
 To install its dependencies, run:
 ```console